YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Description
 ++++++++++++++++++++++

-YottaDB replication can be thought of as a pipeline, where a transaction (without the use of TStart/TCommit, each individual update can be considered to be a miniature transaction) is committed at the primary instance, transported over a TCP connection to the secondary intstance, and committed at the secondary instance.
+YottaDB replication can be thought of as a pipeline, where a transaction (without the use of TStart/TCommit, each individual update can be considered to be a miniature transaction) is committed at the primary instance, transported over a TCP connection to the secondary instance, and committed at the secondary instance.
 While there is buffering to handle load spikes, the sustained throughput of the pipeline is limited by the capacity of its narrowest stage.
 Except when the bottleneck is the first stage, there will be a build up of a backlog of transactions within the pipeline.
 The design for replication is such that the primary will never slow down, and the backlog at the primary is limited entirely by the disk space available for journal files.
 Note also that there is always a bottleneck that limits throughput - if there were no bottleneck, throughput would be infinite.

 Since YottaDB has no control over the network from the primary instance to the secondary instance, it is not discussed here.
 If the network is the bottleneck, the only solution is to increase its capacity.